 We met this outgoing, warm family during our off-road weekend with Rodolfo and Alejandra and their friends.
 During that weekend Alexis found the solution to our continuous car issue that kept us in Puerto Ordaz for so long.
 He knew where to find two new rear full floating hubs.
 And, miraculously, he managed to source them before our flight took us back to Puerto Ordaz.
 On top of that, Alexis didn’t want a dime for them.

-We kept in touch and Alexis told us he knew factory that produces body parts for our BJ45 as well as a guy who might want to restore our vehicle.
+We kept in touch and Alexis told us he knew a factory that produces body parts for our BJ45 as well as a guy who might want to restore our vehicle.
 As rust is slowly but way too steadily eating our home on wheels, again, even though we did an overhaul only five years ago, we were interested.

 So, despite our intention of skipping Caracas we ended up returning here for the second time.
 Alexis awaited us at a gas station to guide us safely home through the winding, narrow streets of this surprisingly mountainous metropolitan.
 Our car could be parked at a fenced-in terrain of a neighbor.
-Their teenage daughter Viviane spent the two nights at her grandmother’s place who lives one floor up so we could stay in her bedroom.
+Their teenage daughter Viviane spent two nights at her grandmother’s place who lives one floor up so we could stay in her bedroom.
 Thanks Viviane.

 Alexis, Gabriella, Viviane, and Gabriel opened their homes, their hearts, shared meals, time, and gave tips and advice on car issues.
-They are an incredibly inspiring family and we hope to join them one day on an Gran Sabana camping trip.
+They are an incredibly inspiring family and we hope to join them one day on a Gran Sabana camping trip.

 Just before leaving Caracas, we swung by his Toyota parts shop for a quick coffee and picture moment.
 On departure Alexis had loaded a desk with all the BJ45 parts he could find in his shop, saying, “Take your pick, they are yours to have.”